danielniemeyer/DNTutorial/README.md

 [![License](https://img.shields.io/cocoapods/l/DNTutorial.svg?style=flat)](http://cocoadocs.org/docsets/DNTutorial)
 [![Platform](https://img.shields.io/cocoapods/p/DNTutorial.svg?style=flat)](http://cocoadocs.org/docsets/DNTutorial)

-DNTutorial manages a set of tutorial elements that guide the user on how to interact with your app.
+DNTutorial manages a set of tutorial elements that guide users on how to interact with your app.

 The implementation of DNTutorial is very simple and was mainly based on Paper by Facebook.